Concrete Raising & Leveling Service

 Step 3: Patch

-Once all the concrete slabs have been fully leveled and stabilized, the technician fills each small hole with grout to ensure a tight seal.
-Your concrete is now back to where it should be.
+Once all the concrete slabs have been fully leveled and stabilized, the technician fills each small hole with grout to ensure a long-lasting tight seal.
+Your concrete is now restored and the repair is hardly noticeable!

 Step 4: Enjoy!

-As soon as our crew leaves you are ready to begin enjoying your restored concrete again.
-No waiting time!
+As soon as our crew is done cleaning-up and leaves you are ready to begin walking and driving on your raised and leveled concrete again.
+The polymer cures in 15 minutes!

 Common Polyurethane Concrete Leveling Questions